Kitware/SMTK/doc/userguide/task/concepts.rst

 Tasks may reference other tasks as *dependencies*, which means the referenced tasks must be completed (or at least completable) before their *dependent* tasks may be undertaken by the user.
+Finally, a task may pass configuration data to downstream tasks and accept configuration data from upstream tasks via *ports*.

 The graph of tasks (with dependencies as arcs) indicates what tasks a user may work on, what tasks are incomplete, and what tasks cannot be performed because of